ruskin23/neovim_config/README.md

 # Neovim Configuration

-This repository contains a complete Neovim configuration tailored for a modern development workflow.
-It includes essential plugins and features to make coding smoother and more efficient.
+This repository contains my Neovim configuration.
 An `install.sh` script is included to set everything up easily.

 ---